Vicnovais/odata-sequelize/README.md

 ## How does it work?

-The OData query string is first parsed by [node-odata-parser](https://github.com/auth0/node-odata-parser) and then the resulting object is recursively iterated to build a new object that is compliant to sequelize's standard.
+The OData query string is parsed using a custom PEG.js grammar that handles the complete OData specification.
+The resulting abstract syntax tree (AST) is then transformed using a visitor pattern to build a sequelize-compliant query object.

 ## Roadmap

-### WIP
+### Completed Features

-- [ ] Query in children tables
-- [ ] \$expand
+All planned features have been implemented!

 ### Boolean Operators

 - [x] AND
 - [x] OR
-- [ ] NOT
+- [x] NOT

 ### Comparison Operators